 6. Waqar Younis

-In all of ODI cricket, he claimed thirteen five-wicket hauls, still a record.
-Waqar Younis was one of cricket’s most captivating figures for a decade.
+In all of ODI cricket, he claimed thirteen five-wicket hauls, still holds the great record.
 Additionally, he had the lowest balls-per-wicket strike rate of any bowler of the modern period.
-Released with a slightly round-arm action, he has dismissed dozens of batsmen either bowled or lbw with the ball that became his trademark.
-High caliber players found it difficult to stop, and tail-enders found it nearly impossible to do so.
+At 18 years and 164 days, he is the youngest bowler to ever claim a five-wicket haul in an ODI.
+He still owns the ODI cricket record for most four-wicket hauls (27).
 He took 373 test wickets in 87 tests and 416 in just 262 ODI matches which just goes to show what special kind of bowler he was.

 7. Dale Steyn